PaloAltoNetworks/pan-threat-vault-python/doc/tvapi.rst

   match on the signature name; *name* must be at least 3 characters and only alphanumeric characters are allowed, other characters are ignored.
+  Multiple instances of the option are allowed.

+ ``--sha256`` *hash*
+  SHA-256 sample hash value.
+  Multiple instances of the option are allowed.

+ ``--md5`` *hash*
+  MD5 sample hash value.
+  Multiple instances of the option are allowed.

  ``--type`` *type*
   Signature type: